 Acute Hospital Utilization (AHU)– Assesses hospital inpatient and observation stay utilization among adult commercial and Medicare health plan members.
 Health plans report observed rates of hospital use and expected rates of hospital use that take the member’s health history into account.
 The observed rate and expected rate are used to calculate a calibrated observed-to-expected ratio that assesses where plans had more, the same, or fewer readmissions than expected while accounting for incremental improvements across all plans over time.
 The observed-to-expected ratio is multiplied by the hospitalization rate across all health plans to produce a risk-standardized rate which allows for national comparison.

-Emergency Department Utilization (EDU)– Assesses emergency department (ED) utilization among commercial (18 and older) and Medicare (18 and older) health plan members.
-Plans report observed rates of ED use and a predicted rate of ED use based on the health of the member population.
-The observed and expected rates are used to calculate a calibrated observed-to-expected ratio that assesses whether plans had more, the same or less emergency department visits than expected, while accounting for incremental improvements across all plans over time.
-The observed-to-expected ratio is multiplied by the emergency department visit rate across all health plans to produce a risk-standardized rate which allows for national comparison.

-Follow-up After Emergency Department Visit for Mental Illness (FUM)- Assesses emergency department (ED) visits for adults and children 6 years of age and older with a diagnosis of mental illness or intentional self-harm and who received a follow-up visit for mental illness within 7 and 30 days.

 Breast Cancer Screening (BCS)– Assesses women 50-74 years of age who had at least one mammogram to screen for breast cancer in the past two years.

-Comprehensive Diabetes Care (CDC)– Assesses adults 18-75 years of age with diabetes (type 1 and type 2) who had each of the following:

-HbA1c poor control (>9.0%).

-Eye exam (retinal) performed.

-Medical attention for nephropathy*

-*This indicator is only reported for the Medicare product line.

 Risk of Continued Opioid Use (COU)– Assesses potentially high-risk opioid analgesic prescribing practices.
 The percentage of members 18 years and older who have a new episode of opioid use that puts them at risk for continued opioid use.
 Two rates are reported:

 The percentage of members with at least 15 days of prescription opioids in a 30-day period.

 The percentage of members with at least 31 days of prescription opioids in a 62-day period.

+Eye Exam for Patients With Diabetes (EED) - Assesses the percentage of members 18–75 years of age with diabetes (type 1 or type 2) who had a retinal eye exam.

+Emergency Department Utilization (EDU) - Assesses emergency department (ED) utilization among commercial (18 and older) and Medicare (18 and older) health plan members.
+Plans report observed rates of ED use and a predicted rate of ED use based on the health of the member population.
+The observed and expected rates are used to calculate a calibrated observed-to-expected ratio that assesses whether plans had more, the same or less emergency department visits than expected, while accounting for incremental improvements across all plans over time.
+The observed-to-expected ratio is multiplied by the emergency department visit rate across all health plans to produce a risk-standardized rate which allows for national comparison.

+Follow-up After Emergency Department Visit for Mental Illness (FUM) - Assesses emergency department (ED) visits for adults and children 6 years of age and older with a diagnosis of mental illness or intentional self-harm and who received a follow-up visit for mental illness within 7 and 30 days.

-C. CONTRACT INFORMATION NOTES
+C. NOTES